opc-cpvp/sondage-survey-external/README.md

 5) Match the property names with the original project
 6) Survey.StylesManager.Enabled = false
 7) The style on the 'comment' has crapped after disabling the native style (Survey.StylesManager.Enabled)
+8) The page & panel title <h> tag have been hard coded in Survey.vue.OPC.js.
+Need to find a way to not do that.
+	[Hint: look for SurveyTemplateText() but it only looks like it is avaialble for knockout]
+9) When selecting "Are you filing this complaint on your own behalf (or for a minor child you are guardian of) or on behalf of someone else?" -> Someone else, then the section "Authorization form attachment(s)" info is missing when uploading files
+10) Return to the same question on page refresh or on language switching (DONE -> but need to implement logic to access/store data to the database)
+11) Fr & en property of elements (Stephanie).
+This is started in we are now using only 1 file (survey_pa_complaint.json).
+12) Some of the links/urls have not been set for french in <sections> when I add the "en" + "fr" parts

+### Postponed todo
+A) Explore survey Creator (POSTPONED)
+B) The navigation panel is the native of and should be replaced (POSTPONED)